Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Combinatorial Algorithm

-\begin{claim} There exists a vertex cut $K \subseteq \cP$ separating $P_{\ell}\setminus K$ from the sinks of cardinality less than $\gamma|P_{\leq \ell}|$ \end{claim}
+\begin{claim} There exists a vertex cut $K \subseteq \cP$ separating $P_{\leq \ell}\setminus K$ from the sinks of cardinality less than $\gamma|P_{\leq {\ell}}|$. \end{claim}

-\begin{proof} Take any minimum cardinality vertex cut $K$ separating $P_{\ell}\setminus K$ from the sinks.
+\begin{proof} Take any minimum cardinality vertex cut $K$ separating $P_{\leq \ell}\setminus K$ from the sinks.
 We already saw that $|K| < \gamma|P_{\leq \ell}|.$ Observe that every fat resource that is reachable from $P_{\leq \ell} \setminus K$ must have outdegree exactly one in $H_M$.
 It cannot be more than one since $M$ is a collection of disjoint edges, and it cannot be zero since we could then increase the number of fat edges in $M$ which contradicts that we started with a partial matching that maximized the number of fat edges.
 Therefore in the vertex cut $K$, if there are vertices corresponding to fat resources, we can replace each fat resource with the unique player to which it has an outgoing arc to, to obtain another vertex cut also of the same cardinality that contains only vertices corresponding to players. \end{proof}

 Now call the induced subgraph of $H_M-K$ on the vertices that are reachable from $P_{\leq \ell} \setminus K$ as $H'$.
+Note that by the definition of $K$, $H'$ will not contain any sinks.
 Using $H'$ we define the assignment of values to the dual variables in the dual of $CLP(\tau)$ as follows:

 We first verify that the above assignment is feasible.
 Since all the dual variables are non-negative we only need to verify that $y_i \leq \sum_{j \in C} z_j$ for every $i \in \cP$ and $C \in \cC(i, \tau).$ Consider a player $i$ that is given a positive $y_i$ value by the above assignment.
-Let $C \in \cC(i, \tau)$ be a configuration for player $i$ of value at least $\tau$.
+Let $C \in \cC(i, \tau)$ be a configuration for player $i$ of value at least $\tau$; we will call $C$ thin if it only contains thin resources, and fat otherwise.
 There are two cases we need to consider.